-- Apply management skills and concepts to specific situations. - Plan and implement a project. - Analyze and develop a human relations strategy. - Demonstrate the ability to communicate effectively. - Explain and apply the basic concepts of an Industrial Economy.
-Introduce and adapt technical expertise to a given process or - product. - Perform, interpret and explain research.
+- Apply management skills and concepts to specific situations. - Plan and implement a project. - Analyze and develop a human relations strategy. - Demonstrate the ability to communicate effectively. - Explain and apply the basic concepts of an Industrial Economy. - Introduce and adapt technical expertise to a given process or product. - Perform, interpret and explain research. - Understand, communicate, and assess Technology

 This program is designed for students who are preparing for supervisory or management positions in industry.
 To be accepted into this program, a student shall have a minimum overall grade point average of 2.60 in the undergraduate major.
 A student not meeting this requirement may petition the department for admittance on a conditional basis.
 The 4000-level courses may be completed in the undergraduate program of study or through approved work experience.
-If these requirements are completed in this manner, elective courses are required to achieve the 33-semesterhour dearee requirement.
+If these requirements are completed in this manner, elective courses are required to achieve the 33-semester-hour degree requirement.

 Students selecting the thesis must enroll in 3 hours for two consecutive semesters or 6 hours for a single semester.
-The applicant must complete the course SOT 5010 Applied Research for Technology prior to submitting the application for candidacy.
 A "Career Goal Statement" is required of all applicants to this degree program.

-3 - 1 - 3

 Sem.
 Hours

-REQUIRED GRADUATE COURSES
+REQUIRE D GRAD UATE COURSES 21-24

 INDM 4210 Industrial Management 3

-INDM 4260 Organizational Dynamics
+INDM 4260 Organizational Dynamics 3

-INDM 5212 Production and Operations Management 3
+INDM 5212 Production and Operations Management

 INDM 5240 Engineering Economy 3

-SOT 5010 Applied Research for Technology
+SOT 5010 Applied Research for Technology 3

 ENGT 4580 Quality Systems Engineering 3

 OR

 INDM 4230 Lean and Quality Management 3

-Culminating Experience (last semester of student's program)
+Culminat ing Exper ience (last semester of student's program)

-INDM 5230 Seminar in Industrial Management
+INDM 5 230 Sen ninar in Industrial Management 3

 OR

-SOT 5290 The esis .
-3-6
+SOT 5290 The sis

-COGNATE REQUIREMENTS

-(choose any 3 with Thesis or 4 with Seminar)
+COGNA TE REQUI REMENTS

-(choose any 3 with Thesis or 4 with Seminar)
+(choose o any 3 with T hesis or 4 with Seminar)

 INDM 4010 Current Issues in Industry

 INDM 4220 Human Factors Engineering

 INDM 4240 Facilities Engineering

 INDM 4250 Project Management

 INDM 4280 Industrial Statistics

-INDM 5015 Legal Aspects of Industry
+INDM 5015 Legal Aspects of Industry 3

 INDM 5020 International Technology Management 3

 INDM 5222 Principles and Practices of Lean Systems 3

 INDM 5232 Seminar in Lean Six Sigma Implementation 3

 INDM 5260 Systems Analysis and Management

 Information Systems

 INDM 6580 Advanced Strategic Quality and Standard 3

-Departmentally approved graduate electives
+Depart mentally ap proved graduate electives

-MINIMUM GRADUATE HOUR TOTAL

-0101007
+MINIMU JM GRADU JATE HOUR TOTAL33